Deep Learning Enhanced Realized GARCH: Introduction

 \section{Introduction}

 Volatility modeling is an active area of research in financial econometrics with implications for risk management, portfolio allocation, and option pricing.
-The GARCH models of \cite{engle_autoregressive_1982} and \cite{bollerslev_generalized_1986}, and their variants, such as the exponential GARCH of \cite{nelson_conditional_1991} and the GJR model of \cite{glosten_relation_1993}, are widely used in traditional financial econometric literature.
-The GARCH framework models the current conditional variance of the return as a linear function of past conditional variances and squared returns.
-However, traditional GARCH-type models based on daily returns respond slowly to rapid changes in volatility, which can take several periods to reach a new level.
-This problem can be mitigated by incorporating more effective volatility proxies based on high-frequency return data.
+The GARCH model (\cite{engle_autoregressive_1982}; \cite{bollerslev_generalized_1986}), and its variants including the exponential GARCH (\cite{nelson_conditional_1991}) and the GJR model (\cite{glosten_relation_1993}), provide an excellent modeling framework for understanding and forecasting volatility.
+While GARCH and its derivatives work well in many scenarios, when it comes to daily volatility modeling, they predominantly rely on the signal in daily squared returns.
+This can sometimes fall short in capturing swift intraday volatility fluctuations.
+This problem can be mitigated by incorporating more effective volatility proxies based on high-frequency intraday return data.